Alexander Crummell: Return to the United States

 He was called as pastor for St. Mary's Episcopal Mission in Washington, DC, in the Foggy Bottom area.
-It was then a predominately African-American, working-class neighborhood.
+It was then a predominantly African-American, working-class neighborhood.
 In 1875, he and his congregation founded St. Luke's Episcopal Church, the first independent Black Episcopal church in the city.
-They raised funds to construct a new church on upper 15th Street, N.W., in the Columbia Heights area, which began construction in 1876, and was completed in 1880.
-The inaugural service of the Church was the celebration of Thanksgiving in 1879.
+They raised funds to construct a new church on Upper 15th Street, N.W., in the Columbia Heights area, which began construction in 1876 and was completed in 1880.
+The church's inaugural service was the Thanksgiving celebration in 1879.
 Crummell served as rector at St. Luke's until his retirement in 1894.
 The church was designated a National Historic Landmark in 1976.

-Despite frustrations, Crummell never stopped working for the racial solidarity he had advocated for so long.
+Despite his frustrations, Crummell never stopped working for the racial solidarity he had long advocated.
 Throughout his life, Crummell worked for Black nationalism, self-help, and separate economic development.
 Until his death, he continued to give sermons and speeches about these causes, such as "The race-problem in America" and "Charitable institutions in colored churches".
 He spent the last years of his life founding the American Negro Academy, the first organization to support African-American scholars, which opened in 1897 in Washington, DC.
 Crummell taught at Howard University from 1895 to 1897.
-Alexander Crummell died in Red Bank, New Jersey while on vacation in 1898.
+Alexander Crummell died in Red Bank, New Jersey, while on vacation in 1898.

 Influence

-Crummell was an important voice within the abolition movement and a leader of the Pan-African ideology.
+Crummell was an important voice in the abolitionist movement and a leader of Pan-African ideology.
 Crummell's legacy can be seen not only in his personal achievements, such as his help founding the American Negro Academy, but also in the influence he exerted on other Black nationalists and Pan-Africanists, such as Marcus Garvey, Paul Laurence Dunbar, and W. E. B. Du Bois.